learn-co-curriculum/linked-list-with-tail-and-size/README.md

 list = new LinkedList(head)
 ```

-> A note on online algorithm challenges: When completing challenges online, such as through LeetCode, you might be provided with only the head node, rather than a LinkedList class.
+> A note on online algorithm challenges: When completing challenges online, such as through LeetCode, you might be provided with only the head Node, rather than a LinkedList class.

 ## How Do We Visit Each Node?

 Iterables, like Arrays, provide instance methods that allow us to traverse them, and we can also traverse them using loops and indices.
 Linked Lists are a little different.
-Nodes do not have indexes: they just point to the next Node, or to nothing if it's the last node in the list.
+Nodes do not have indexes: they just point to the next Node, or to nothing if it's the last node in the list (the `tail`).
 This means we have to go to the `head` Node, ask it what's next, go there, and repeat!

 Here's an example using people waiting in a queue to get into a club to dance to some sick beats!
 In order, the queue consists of Janzz, Murray, and Lakshmi.